Ocean 3d Ocean Evaluation (EN4)

 Key Findings

-• ICON-ESM-ER has the largest regional discrepancies (RMSE 2.09°C), characterized by intense cold biases in the North Atlantic and strong warm biases in the Southern Ocean.
+- ICON-ESM-ER shows the largest regional errors (RMSE ~2.09 K), characterized by a unique, intense warm bias in the subpolar North Atlantic and Labrador Sea, and strong warm biases in the Southern Ocean.

 Spatial Patterns